GLEN BURNIE MALL

 It would take 5 years for a second anchor store to be completed.
 A 1-level (89,000 square foot), Topps Discount City took the space originally plotted for J.C.
 Penney and opened for business on March 17, 1969.
 This store was shuttered in 1974.
 By September of the same year, the vacant Topps space had been leased as a Toys "R" Us (both Topps and Toys "R" Us being divisions of Interstate Stores).

-The original rivals of GLEN BURNIE MALL were located in Anne Arundel County and also fronted on Governor Ritchie Highway.
+The original rivals of GLEN BURNIE MALL were all located in Anne Arundel County and also fronted on Governor Ritchie Highway.
 The first, HARUNDALE MALL {2.5 miles south}, had opened in October 1958.
 MARLEY STATION MALL {3.3 miles south} debuted in February 1987.

 A 3 million dollar face lift got underway at GLEN BURNIE MALL on July 1, 1981.
 The project would install a new roof, forty-two skylights, decorative lamp posts, quarry tile flooring and several ficus trees.
 The parking area would also be repaved.